27 Feb

 Fresh drinking water is only going to get harder to find.
 Consider that only 1% of the world’s water is fresh and unfrozen.
 Most is underground in aquifers.
 Only 0.3% of world’s water is fresh surface water.

-Lower Your Water Bill Recycle water – Grey Water System on the cheap
+Lower Your Water Bill with a Grey Water System

 Grey Water home systems or gray water systems divert waste water from laundry machines, showers, sinks, etc through filtering systems and recycle water onto a home’s landscape irrigation system.
 Toilet water is not part of a graywater system.
 These systems are great way to save on water and reuse wastewater and reduce water consumption by 10 to 50%.
 Some systems require filters, others are more simple, utilizing gravity.
 Complex graywater systems can filter and disinfect graywater before it is used to flush toilets.
 They are expensive to have professionally installed, so some renegade sites have popped up with plans on how to roll your own cheaply.